-At December 31, 2018, the Product warranty and recall campaigns provision was substantially in line with 2017.
+At December 31, 2019, the Product warranty and recall campaigns provision decreased slightly primarily due to lower volumes in North America.
 During the year ended December 31, 2018, an additional amount of €114 million was accrued in relation to costs for recall campaigns related to Takata airbag inflators, net of recovery.
-At December 31, 2017, the Product warranty and recall campaigns provision included €102 million of charges recognized within Cost of revenues in the Consolidated Income Statement for the year ended December 31, 2017 for the estimated costs associated with an expansion of the recall campaigns related to an industry-wide recall of airbag inflators resulting from parts manufactured by Takata, of which €29 million related to the previously announced recall in NAFTA and €73 million related to the preventative safety campaigns in LATAM.
-Refer to Note 25, Guarantees granted, commitments and contingent liabilities, for additional information.
-The cash outflow for the non-current portion of the Product warranty and recall campaigns provision is primarily expected within a period through 2021.
+The cash outflow for the non-current portion of the Product warranty and recall campaigns provision is primarily expected within a period through 2022.